 What if I misread a question due to time pressure?

 Slow down and re-read the question stem carefully.
 Look for keywords like "priority," "first," "most," or "immediately," which signal the need for prioritization.
 If you're still unsure, eliminate clearly wrong answers and make an educated guess.
-Flag the question and return to it later if time permits.
-Remember, the NCLEX penalizes unanswered questions but not incorrect guesses.
+On the real NCLEX you can't skip an item or return to it later—you must answer each question to advance—so commit to your best answer before moving on.
+There's no penalty for an incorrect guess, so never leave your choice to chance.

 Related Topics